turalowski/i-am-still-alive/README.md

   - Trying to fix legal procedures to go to Azerbaijan.
 Hopefully I will be able to manage it
 - [x] 17.11.2022
   - Good things need time
+- [x] 18.11.2022
+  - We checked yarmark in Rynek.
+It was nice.
+I paid 20 zloty for shitty baklava.
+Totally money waste.
+- [x] 19.11.2022
+  - We went to gym and I slept most of the day. shitty day
+- [x] 20.11.2022
+  - Cezary invited me to breakfast.
+We had nice conversation.